 1. Reviews from a service provider's own employees

-We do not allow employees at an agency to leave reviews for their own agency.
-This applies to freelancers or any other type of contracted worker that is affiliated with the agency.
+We do not allow employees to leave reviews for their own company.
+This applies to freelancers or any other type of contracted worker that is affiliated with the business.

 2. Reviews from event attendees

-If an agency leads a HubSpot User Group (HUG) or another type of event, those attendees should not leave reviews for the agency on the directory.
-Reviews are meant to provide feedback on an agency’s ability to deliver ongoing marketing or sales services.
-Event feedback left by event attendees is not helpful when someone is looking to hire an agency for a service.
+If a partner leads a HubSpot User Group (HUG) or another type of event, those attendees should not leave reviews for the service provider on the directory.
+Reviews are meant to provide feedback on an provider's ability to deliver ongoing marketing or sales services.
+Event feedback left by event attendees is not helpful when someone is looking to hire a provider for a service.

 3. Reviews from other partners